farcaster-project/RFCs/04-protocol-messages.md

 All communications between nodes are encrypted to provide confidentiality for all transcripts between nodes and are authenticated to avoid malicious interference.
 Each node has a known connection identifier that is a public key on Bitcoin's `secp256k1` curve.
 This connection public key is used to establish an encrypted and authenticated connection with peers.

 When starting in maker mode, a daemon will start a listening service.
-The listening service uses the connection public key to decrypt and authentify entering connections.
+The listening service uses the connection public key to decrypt and authenticate incoming connections.
 The listening service may create an onion service to hide the node location or may listen on an IPv4/IPv6 address directly.

-Node address and connection public key are registred into the public offer, which must be signed before been shared.
-Other daemons can then connect and create an encrypted and autheticated channel.
-It is worth noting that connecting peers are not authentified by the listening node, anyone who knows the address can try to connect.
+Node address and connection public key are registered into the public offer, which must be signed before been shared.
+Other daemons can then connect and create an encrypted and authenticated channel.
+It is worth noting that connecting peers are not authenticated by the listening node, anyone who knows the address can try to connect.
 For more detail on the public offer see [02.
 User Stories](./02-user-stories.md).

 ## Messages